npm/npm/doc/config.md

 The base URL of the npm package registry.

-### auth
+### _auth

 A base-64 encoded "user:pass" pair.
 This is created by npm-adduser(1).

 If your config file is ever corrupted, you can set this manually by doing:

-    npm config set auth $(echo -n "my-user-name:my-password" | base64)
-		npm config set username my-user-name
-		npm config set email me@email.com

-**NOTE**: This is not encoded in any kind of security sense.
-It's just base-64 encoded strictly so that it can be sent along the wire with HTTP Basic authentication.
+    npm adduser

-### authCrypt
+### _authCrypt

-If crypto.Cipher is available, and you have some private keys in `$HOME/.ssh`, then npm will encrypt your "auth" config before saving to the .npmrc file, and will decrypt the "authCrypt" config when it reads the .npmrc file.
+If crypto.Cipher is available, and you have some private keys in `$HOME/.ssh`, then npm will encrypt your "_auth" config before saving to the .npmrc file, and will decrypt the "_authCrypt" config when it reads the .npmrc file.

 ### tag